intarchboard/network-quality-workshop-report/README.txt

    routine shopping, and for keeping up with major events.
 An increasing number of people can access a Gigabit connection, which would be hard to imagine a decade ago.
-And, thanks to improvements in security, people trust the Internet for both planning their finances and for everyday payments.
+And, thanks to improvements in security, people trust the Internet for financial banking transactions, purchasing goods and everyday bill payments.

    At the same time, some aspects of end-user experience have not improved as much.
-Many users have typical connection latency that remains at decade-old levels.
-Despite significant reliability improvements in data center environments, end users often see interruptions in service.
-Despite algorithmic advances in the field of control theory, one can often find that the queuing delay in the last-mile equipment exceeds the accumulated transit delay.
+Many users have typical connection latencies that remain at decade-old levels.
+Despite significant reliability improvements in data center environments, end users also still often see interruptions in service.
+Despite algorithmic advances in the field of control theory, one still finds that the queuing delays in the last-mile equipment exceeds the accumulated transit delays.
    Transport improvements, such as QUIC, Multipath TCP, and TCP Fast Open are still not fully supported in some networks.
 Likewise, various advances in the security and privacy of user data are not widely supported, such as encrypted DNS to the local resolver.

    Some of the major factors behind this lack of progress is the popular perception that throughput is the often sole measure of the quality of Internet connectivity.
-With such narrow focus, the workshop aimed to discuss various questions:
+With such narrow focus, the Measuring Network Quality for End-Users workshop aimed to discuss various
+   questions:

-   *  What is the latency under typical working conditions?
+   *  What is user latency under typical working conditions?

+Hardaker & Shapira       Expires 4 December 2022                [Page 3]

+Internet-Draft                    title                        June 2022

-   *  How reliable is the connectivity across longer time periods?
+   *  How reliable is connectivity across longer time periods?

-   *  Does the network allow the use of a broad range of protocols?
+   *  Do networks allow the use of a broad range of protocols?

-Hardaker & Shapira       Expires 21 August 2022                 [Page 3]

-Internet-Draft                    title                    February 2022

-   *  What services can be run by clients of the network?
+   *  What services can be run by network clients?

    *  What kind of IPv4, NAT, or IPv6 connectivity is offered, and are there firewalls?